Monarch2018/ev_prediction/md-example.md

 What if I just paste the HTML for a plotly plot?

-We can do it with a line of markdown that looks like this (without the slashes - I haven't solved that problem just yet...:
+We can do it with a line of markdown that looks like this (without the slashes - I haven't solved that problem just yet...):
 ```
 \{\% include jupyter-basic_bar.html \%\}
 ```